Huawei OS reportedly 'far from ready' after Android ban

-Google locked Huawei out of its Android updates earlier this week, but the Chinese tech giant was granted a three-month temporary general license by the US Commerce Department to update existing devices.
+Google locked Huawei out of its Android updates earlier this week.
+On Tuesday, the US Commerce Department granted the Chinese tech giant a three-month general license to update existing devices, temporarily easing restrictions on Huawei's access to American components and software that go into its phones.

-Despite this, the tech giant on Tuesday announced that its latest smartphone, the Honor Pro 20, will use Android.
+Despite the Google ban, Huawei said Tuesday that its latest smartphone, the Honor Pro 20, will use Android.

 Read: Huawei's "plan B" smartphone OS: What it needs to succeed

-CNET's sister site TechRepublic reported over a year ago that Huawei had been working on its own OS in case it got banned from Android since way back in 2012.
+More than a year ago, CNET sister site TechRepublic reported that Huawei had been working on its own OS since 2012, in case it got banned from Android.

-After networking equipment from Huawei was blacklisted by the US government and Huawei was essentially banned via an executive order from Trump last week, Microsoft has also reportedly removed Huawei's MateBook laptops from its online store.
+Last week, the US government blacklisted networking gear from Huawei and President Donald Trump signed an executive order banning the company.
+Microsoft has also reportedly removed Huawei's MateBook laptops from its online store.

 Google Assistant gets to know you better: A new "Personal references" feature allows your phone and smart speaker to remember extra contact details and makes personalized recommendations.